 A little over a majority of those polled (52 percent) expect to be delayed by more than five years from purchasing a home because of repaying their student debt.
 One in five anticipates being held back three to five years as well as over 60 percent of baby boomers.
 Not surprisingly, those with higher amounts of student loan debt and those with lower incomes expect to be delayed the longest.

 “REALTORS® work closely with our clients and consumers every day; we understand the severity of the problem.
 This is not an abstract issue for us.
-This is why Realtors® are leading the real estate industry in the discussion of student loan debt and its impact on housing by generating the most encompassing research on this topic,” says NAR Vice President Sherri Meadows, a REALTOR® from Ocala, Fla.
+This is why Realtors® is leading the real estate industry in the discussion of student loan debt and its impact on housing by generating the most encompassing research on this topic,” says NAR Vice President Sherri Meadows, a REALTOR® from Ocala, Fla.

 Student debt preventing many young adults from leaving the nest

-The survey also found that student debt is affecting overall housing supply by holding back some current homeowners who otherwise would like to sell.
+The survey also found that student debt is affecting the overall housing supply by holding back some current homeowners who otherwise would like to sell.
 Nearly a third of current homeowners (31 percent) said their student debt is postponing them from selling their home and purchasing a new one.
 Of those, 18 percent believe it is too expensive to move and upgrade to a new home, 7 percent have problems with their credit caused by student loan debt, and 6 percent are underwater because student debt has limited their ability to pay more than the minimum payment on their mortgage.

 “It is imperative to the nation’s economy that we find immediate and practical solutions to financially empower the 43 million Americans with student debt,” says SALT® President John Zurick.
-“SALT® is committed to demystifying the college financing process by giving consumers information, instruction and individualized advice.
+“SALT® is committed to demystifying the college financing process by giving consumers information, instruction, and individualized advice.
 No one should fail to realize the full potential of their formal education simply because of finances.
-We invite the higher education community, the U.S. government, the private sector and others to join with us in this movement.”
+We invite the higher education community, the U.S. government, the private sector, and others to join with us in this movement.”

 In April 2016, SALT® distributed a 33-question survey co-written with NAR to 75,000 student loan borrowers who are current in repayment.
 A total of 3,230 student loan borrowers completed the survey.
 The survey had a response rate of 4.3 percent.
 All information is characteristic of April 2016, with the exception of income data, which is reflective of 2015.